hsuwanying/datalake_n_warehouse/README.md

 # Limitation
-Ideally, we wanted to get location tags to create a traveler insights app, but Instagram depreciated local tag endpoints from its API due to privacy issues.
-There was no way to get location tags (I have also tried with web scraping but fail...).
-Therefore we decided to use #inLoveWithSwitzerland, the primary hashtag from MySwitzerland, and 26 Kanton names in English as the basis to fetch relevant tags in each Instagram post.
+Initially, we wanted to get location tags to create a location-hunting app.
+However, due to privacy issues, we couldn't access location tags because Instagram deprecated the local tag endpoint from its API.
+Therefore, we decided to use #inLoveWithSwitzerland, a hashtag used by MySwitzerland, and 26 Kantons' names in English as the basis to fetch relevant hashtags in each Instagram post.
 Although we couldn't capture all the locations in Switzerland, the collected information was sufficient to create a minimal viable prototype for this project.

 # Conclusion
 The design of the database helps us to realize the information that is obtained from both Google Trends and Instagram.
 We can generate insights to answer our business questions by establishing analysis requirements.
 Since we do not have data from the user side, the dashboard is more focused on the value creation to business providers such as online travel agents and marketing firms, so that can utilize matrics from this dashboard to provide more personalized service and products to travelers.